stereum-dev/ethereum-node-web-docs/docs/02-guides/00-prerequisites/00-prerequisites-hardware-requirements.md

 - Storage: 100 GB (HDD or SSD)
 - Network: Broadband internet connection with at least 5 Mbit/s

-While the launcher machine does not require high-performance hardware, ensuring it has a reliable internet connection and enough resources to run smoothly will facilitate easier management of the node setup.
+While the launcher machine does not require high-performance hardware, ensuring it has a reliable internet connection and sufficient resources to run smoothly will facilitate easier management of the node setup.